The location where Phoenix Coldon's car was found

 The Chevrolet Blazer was found abandoned close to this road patch on North 9th Street.
 Note that the image in the top-right corner appears to be a reconstruction image.

-At the time, he saw no indications that a crime had taken place.
-As far as he was concerned, the Blazer had been abandoned by its owner, who may have run out of gas and ditched it on the side of the road.
+At the time, he saw no signs a crime had taken place.
+He presumed that the owner had run out of gas and abandoned the Blazer on the side of the road.

 Nothing of interest was found inside the vehicle.
 Furthermore, a forensic examination failed to find any foreign DNA.
 The only samples present belonged to either Coldon or her parents.